-How to Start Your Own Medical Practice
+How to Start a Medical Practice

 Starting a medical practice is an exciting experience.
 It provides the freedom to work for yourself and stay independent of larger health systems.
 Whether you are fresh out of residency or moving away from an existing medical practice, there are many items to consider before, during and after launching a new medical practice.

-This article is designed to walk you through the various items you will need to account for when starting your own medical practice.
+This article is designed to walk you through the various items you will need to account for when starting a medical practice.
 Before we begin, it is good to note that purchasing an existing practice is a viable alternative to starting a medical practice from scratch.
 Before you start planning, it may be useful to determine whether purchasing an existing practice or starting from scratch is right for you.

 When starting any business, it is important to consider the challenges you’ll face.